microsoft/sqlworkshops-azuresqlworkshop/azuresqlworkshop/04-Performance.md

 Downtime is typically required but can be very fast for Azure SQL Database with no migration.
 Hyperscale deployments allow you to scale up in constant time regardless of data size and Serverless allows for autoscaling based on CPU demand.

-> [!NOTE]
-> Managed Instance scaling can take significant time but does not require any migration.
+>**NOTE:** Managed Instance scaling can take significant time but does not require any migration.

 ### I/O Performance